 If groundwater contamination is identified, the site auditor must check the lateral and vertical extent of the contaminant plume has been adequately delineated.
-Where this has not been done, this must be noted by the auditor in the site audit report and the auditor must justify in the site audit report they have sufficient information to draw a conclusion in relation to contamination at the site.
+Where this has not been done, this must be noted by the auditor in the site audit report and the auditor must justify in the site audit report they have sufficient information to draw a conclusion in relation to risks to human health, structures and the environment from contamination at the site.